 1. Programme Description.

 1.1 General and Programme Term.
 The VIP Programme is a flexible licensing programme designed to allow qualified and eligible customers to manage and deploy Product licences purchased through the Programme.
-The VIP Programme is a membership programme based on an annual product renewal period as further defined in Section 3.4 of this Agreement.
+The VIP Programme is a membership programme with licence Subscription Periods as further defined in Section 3.4 of this Agreement.
 Once the organisation enrols in a membership through the VIP administration user interface and is accepted by Adobe into the Programme, the organisation will be a member of the Programme (“Member”) until the earliest of when (a) Adobe terminates the Programme, (b) this Agreement terminates.
 Member’s participation is further subject to the terms stated in the programme guide for the Programme, which may be updated from time to time and is available at www.adobe.com/go/vip_program_guide_en (“Programme Guide”).
 The Programme Guide is hereby incorporated into the Agreement by reference.
 Adobe may change the terms of the Programme at its sole discretion.
 If Programme terms change Member may be required to reaccept the Programme terms in the Console.

 1.2 Termination.
 Notwithstanding the foregoing, either party may terminate the Agreement with or without cause on thirty (30) days prior written notice.
 Termination of this Agreement shall not affect Member’s obligations with regard to any Products ordered prior to the termination date, including without limitation any subscription terms or payment obligations.
 In addition, Adobe may immediately terminate this Agreement, upon written notice, for a material breach (including but not limited to any misappropriation or infringement of Adobe’s intellectual property rights).
 If this Agreement terminates, then Member’s organisation shall immediately cease use of the Products, delete the Products from all computer systems and IT equipment on which it resides and return to Member’s Account Manager any media containing the Products as well as any related materials.
 Account Manager means either (i) Reseller, if a transaction is through a reseller or (ii) Adobe representative, if a transaction is with Adobe.